 |Great Alne & Kinwarton Memorial Hall|

-This lovely country pub is currently under new management and the team is led by Lara King who very much looks forward to welcoming members of the village for a drink or a meal and to re-establishing The Huff Cap as a focal point for the village community.
-If you would like to keep up to date with future events please take a look at the website www.themotherhuffcap.co.uk and Facebook.
+The Huff Cap is a focal point for the village community but is currently closed.
+If you would like to keep up to date with events in the future then please take a look at the website www.themotherhuffcap.co.uk and Facebook.
 To contact the pub please call 01789 488 800.

 Great Alne and Kinwarton Memorial Hall This was built as a memorial to the men of the parishes of Great Alne and Kinwarton who lost their lives during the 1st World War.
 It was opened on the 22nd October 1921 and orginally had a thatched roof.
 It was funded by local people.

 St Mary Magdalen church Great Alne is blessed with a beautiful parish church in a stunning setting.
 Whilst 13th century in origin there have been later additions.
 A gallery was added to provide additional seating.
 The stained glass in the East window dates from 1860 and is by Hardman & Co, who were also responsible for the stained glass in the Houses of Parliament.
 There is a wooden war memorial to the memory of those men of the parish who gave their lives in the First and Second World Wars, which interestingly contains the name of a woman, Sister E.M.
 Elvins.